encode/starlette/docs/applications.md

 ### Storing state on the app instance

 You can store arbitrary extra state on the application instance, using the generic `app.state` attribute.
-This can then be accessed in middleware or endpoints via `request.app`.

 For example:

 ```python
 app.state.ADMIN_EMAIL = 'admin@example.org'
 ```

+### Acessing the app instance

+Where a `request` is available (i.e. endpoints and middleware), the app is available on `request.app`.
+For other situations it can be imported from wherever it's instantiated.